|

 Power System:

-External battery input
+External battery supply

 On-board buck converter for regulated logic voltage

-Separate routing for motor and logic supplies
+Separate motor and logic power routing for noise reduction

 #include <Encoder.h>